avabellaw/my-recipe/readme.md

 * Python

 ### Frameworks, Libraries & Programs Used

+* Materialize CSS
+    * Google's CSS framework.
+* SQLAlchemy
+    * A Python SQL relational database framework.
+    * For creating and manipulating data within the Postgres database.
+* Postgres
+    * A database management system.
+    * Used to store data, such as recipes, for MyRecipe within SQL tables.
 * Google Fonts
     * Easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
     * The @font-faces are in my stylesheet.
 This is quicker than the browser making two requests, the first being for the aforementioned stylesheet containing each @font-face.